nell-djmf/clacTILE/README.md

 - Express

 ***
-### Known Bugs
+### Known Bugs & Fixes

-**Fixed as of 4/4/22** - *Added code to check for targets/parts before making changes to db*
+**FIX 4/4/22** - *Added code to check for targets/parts before making changes to db*

 **Current bug:**
 - A target build must be unselected manually by clicking on it again

-**UPDATE 4/10/22**: ==I have updated the code for deployment on Heroku.
-I am unsure if the code still works if run in a local environment, as I have removed localhost from all axios calls.==
+**UPDATE 4/10/22**: I have updated the code for deployment on Heroku.
+I am unsure if the code still works if run in a local environment, as I have removed localhost from all axios calls.

 ***
 ## Credits